-If you can reasonably expect your New York State franchise tax liability to exceed \$1,000, you must file Form CT-400.
+If you can reasonably expect your New York State franchise tax liability to exceed \$1,000, you must make payments of estimated tax.
 A penalty will be imposed if you fail to file a declaration of estimated tax or fail to pay the entire installment payment of estimated tax due.
 For complete details, see Form CT-222.